 Understanding these differences is the foundation of a successful InDesign to WordPress conversion:

 - Fixed vs. Fluid: Adobe InDesign creates a fixed-size page.
 The layout and elements are locked in place.
-WordPress, utilizing HTML5 and CSS, creates a fluid and responsive design.
+WordPress, using HTML5 and CSS, creates a fluid, responsive design.
 It adapts the layout based on the user’s screen size (desktop, tablet, mobile) to ensure a great user experience.

 - Fonts and Typography: In InDesign, you embed or package specific fonts.
 On the web, you primarily rely on web-safe fonts or robust font services like Google Fonts.
 While you can embed custom fonts, they must be optimized for fast loading.